UKHO/docs/quality-assurance/web-accessibility-testing.md

 ## Test Approach

-1. Integrate an automated tool into your build pipeline to identify common problems.
+1. Automated testing using a tool in your build pipeline to identify common problems.
-1. Run browser plugins manually against each page of your website.
+1. Manual testing using browser plugins against each page of your website.
 Note the different browsers supported by each.
-1. Incorporate manual testing for screen readers and magnifiers, and for voice control.
+1. Manual testing using assistive technologies (i.e. screen readers, screen magnifiers and voice control).

 ## Automated Testing